Row over Germany's top spy risks new Merkel coalition crisis - AFP

 The latest episodes with the AfD and the far-right have reopened uncomfortable questions over the service's neutrality.

-The controversy refused to go away however as AfD MP Stephan Brandner told public broadcaster ARD that the spy chief on June 13 handed him figures from his agency's latest annual report "that had not been published".
+But the controversy over Maassen refused to go away as AfD MP Stephan Brandner told public broadcaster ARD that the spy chief on June 13 handed him figures from his agency's latest annual report "that had not been published".

-"We spoke about different figures that were in the report," said Brandner, adding that the data was related to Islamists deemed dangerous by the service, as well as to the agency's budget.
+"We spoke about different figures that were in the report," said Brandner, adding that the data was related to Islamists deemed dangerous by the service as well as the agency's budget.

 The BfV published its report five weeks later.

-Rejecting the ARD report, a BfV spokesman said it "gives the impression that information or documents have been passed on illegally.
+Rejecting the ARD report, a BfV spokesman said: "The report gives the impression that information or documents have been passed on illegally.
 That is of course not the case."

 The spokesman added that Maassen holds talks with members of all parties in parliament at the request of the interior ministry.